FALL SALE: Save up to $1,058 on our trips! Limited spots. Book Now.

-The Most Beautiful Towns in Ireland
+Most Beautiful Towns, Villages and Hotels in Ireland

 Kinsale, County Cork

 Located on Kinsale Harbour, Kinsale is a historical fishing town on the Bandon River.
 The town’s narrow streets are decorated with charming shops, galleries and pubs, providing a peaceful oasis away from the hustle and bustle of Cork city centre.
 The old ring fort provides spectacular views of the harbour and of Kinsale.
 The yacht club and marina also attract annual visitors, with numerous fishing boats regularly bobbing in the inlet.
-The town also hosts an annual arts festival, which is well worth a visit.
+The town also hosts an annual arts festival, which is well worth a visit on this tour.

 Long Quay House